 On August 10, 2023, the Company's rolling Omnibus Incentive Plan was approved by shareholders and replaced the Company's Stock Option Plan and cash settled Share Unit Plan, at which point no additional options or cash settled share unit awards were granted under the Stock Option Plan and Share Unit Plan.
-During the year ended December 31, 2023, there were no stock options, DSUs, RSUs or PSUs granted under the Omnibus Incentive Plan to NEOs or Directors.
+During the year ended December 31, 2024, there were stock options, DSUs, and RSUs granted under the Omnibus Incentive Plan to NEOs and Directors.
+No PSUs were granted during 2024.